 approved bundling of various tools and applications.
 If a command or user determines that more than

 they have the option to purchase an upgraded license to the full suite of Creative Cloud tools.

 Also, if an end user or command process would prefer to remove all the tools not purchased, you can

 do so without detriment to the other tools’ functionality.
 Removal can take place using the

 standard method of uninstalling the unwanted applications from the Windows Control Panel.

-9. Are the products available for Adobe Experience Manager (AEM) Document Services different, or
+9. Are the products available for Adobe Experience Manager (AEM) Document Services different,

 are the LiveCycle products included?

 The LiveCycle products are all included within the Adobe JELA AEM.
 For more information on what

 products are included in the AEM Document Services portion of the contract, download the Adobe JELA